C# - Optional Parameters: A Comprehensive Guide with Examples

 }

-class that has two parameters, name
+method has two optional parameters: name

 Output: